makerdao/mips/MIP40/mip40.md

 **MIP40c4: Budget Implementation Details**
 Provides clarity on how the budget payouts are addressed from a practical perspective once approved.

+**MIP40c5: Endgame Transition**
+This component defines the special rules of Endgame Transition as they apply to all Core Unit related MIPs.

 ## Motivation

 The Budget Framework MIP allows Governance to manage Budget Proposal requests for new and existing Core Units in a standardized way.
 The motivation is to promote transparency regarding the use of MKR-holder funds and increase fairness in the capital allocation decisions Governance must make.
 Facilitators should be able to manage their plans dynamically, for instance, depending on changing market conditions, in order to achieve the Objectives of the DAO.
 The Framework can help Governance guide a given Core Unit, as they could vote (or not) to attach multiple budgets to a Core Unit, each with a different, more specific objective.